sestinj/3.141thon/README.md

 # 3.141thon
-is a powerful, concise scripting language similar to Python (after all, that's what it is built on).
+is a powerful, flexible, and concise scripting language similar to Python (after all, that's what it is built on).
 Currently, 3.141thon supports the following features (but it is still progressing):

 - Expressions
 - Variables